Flabelatus/cynay-deployment/README.md

 user=ubuntu
 environment=INSTANCE_NAME="cynay",BASE_URL="https://cynay.com"
 ```
-After this make sure the supervisor is updated with new config file
+6. After this make sure the supervisor is updated with new config file
 `sudo supervisorctl reread`
 `sudo supervisorctl update`

-Then you can start the program:
+7. Then you can start the program:
 `sudo supervisorctl start cynay`

+***Note:***

-To stop the app run `sudo supervisorctl stop cynay`
+- To stop the app run `sudo supervisorctl stop cynay`

-Check the status: `sudo supervisorctl status`
+- Check the status: `sudo supervisorctl status`

-You also can read the logs from the `/var/log/cynay.err.log` and `/var/log/cynay.out.log` files
+- You also can read the logs from the `/var/log/cynay.err.log` and `/var/log/cynay.out.log` files

-Running this, the application would be started on the `localhost:8080`
+- Running this, the application would be started on the `localhost:8080`